catamphetamine/react-pages/README-ADVANCED.md

   {
     // (optional)
     // Markup inserted into server rendered webpage's <head/>.
-    // Can be either a function returning a value or just a value.
+    // Can be either a function returning a string or just a string.
-    head: (path, { store }) => String, or React.Element, or an array of React.Elements
+    head: (path, { store }) => String

     // (optional)
     // Markup inserted to the start of the server rendered webpage's <body/>.
-    // Can be either a function returning a value or just a value.
+    // Can be either a function returning a string or just a string.
-    bodyStart: (path, { store }) => String, or React.Element, or an array of React.Elements
+    bodyStart: (path, { store }) => String

     // (optional)
     // Markup inserted to the end of the server rendered webpage's <body/>.
-    // Can be either a function returning a value or just a value.
+    // Can be either a function returning a string or just a string.
-    bodyEnd: (path, { store }) => String, or React.Element, or an array of React.Elements
+    bodyEnd: (path, { store }) => String
   }

   // (optional)